Aaronontheweb/node-bootcamp/sessions/hour2/a-modern-app-framework/readme.md

 7. The user clicks on the URL and views the chat app interface
 8. As the user is testing the realtime chat app, `console.log` outputs from the process are being sent back to the IDE's console _as they happen_
-9. The user goes back to the IDE and changes the editor theme; this change is sent to the server which records it in an XML file

-Meanwhile, **thousands of other people are going through the same flow** and no one is slowed down or blocked by anyone else.
+Meanwhile, **thousands of other users are going through the same flow** and no one is slowed down or blocked by anyone else.
 How is this possible?

 ### Node Enables Concurrency

-The magical concept, the theme we have been hammering on is:
-_Node.JS enables concurrency_.
+The magical concept, the theme we have been hammering on is _Node.JS enables concurrency_.

 We have already been demonstrating this through discussions on the event loop